aspose-total/Aspose.Total-Products/total/net/conversion/docm-to-pptm/_index.md

 // Load the Single Page Microsoft Word DOCM file Aspose.Words.Document docm = new Aspose.Words.Document("sourceWordFile.docm");

-// Save docm file to HTML
+// Save DOCM file to HTML
 docm.Save("filepath\\test.html", SaveFormat.Html);

-// To convert multi pages DOCM documents export each page to HTML separately using Aspose.Words and then use the below code to convert to PPTM.
+// To convert multi pages DOCM documents, export each page to HTML separately using Aspose.Words and then use the below code to convert to PPTM.

 using (Presentation pptm = new Presentation()){